The MedStar Health—Georgetown/Washington Hospital Center Residency Program in General Surgery

 Why train here

 The general surgery program offers a high operative volume academic training experience across two major institutions.
 This structure provides exposure to a diverse patient population.
 We offer Flexibility in Training, as supported by the ACGME.
-The program is organized to tailor their chief rotations to meet their individual goals.
+The program is organized to allow chief residents to have up to 6 months of elective rotations each year to tailor their training to meet their individual goals.
 By taking advantage of Flexibility in Training opportunities, residents can focus their education and surgical development while cementing the foundation of general surgery training.

 Excellence in patient care and a resident focused structure have always been the priorities of the program.
 Both sites offer unique training in general surgery with a robust general surgery case load.
 As the city’s safety net hospital, MWHC is a Level 1 Trauma Center with high volumes, high acuity, and rich pathology.
 MGUH features a world-renowned transplant center, a Comprehensive Cancer Institute, and state-of-the-art expertise in the treatment of surgical diseases.